billwear/maas-rad/maas-installation.md

     $ sudo snap refresh --channel=2.8 maas

 After entering your password, the snap will refresh from the 2.8 channel.
-You will **not** need to re-initialize MAAS.
+You will **not** need to re-initialise MAAS.

 If you are using a multi-node maas deployment with separate regions and racks, you should first run the upgrade command above for rack nodes, then for region nodes.